leathamJ/SQL/README.md

 # Jay's SQL Portfolio
 Welcome to my SQL Portfolio!
 This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions.
+Feel free to take a look and reach out via email if you have any questions: Jleatham04@gmail.com